ria-bobiia/aurra/README.md

 2. Paste any Spotify track link
 3. The app pulls the track's audio features from Spotify's API
 4. Those features get sent to Claude with a structured prompt
-5. Claude recommends 8 songs based on genre, key, BPM, texture, and energy with each recommendation linked directly to Spotify
+5. Claude recommends 8 songs based on genre, key, BPM, instrumentation, and energy with each recommendation linked directly to Spotify

 Stack:
 - Frontend - HTML, CSS, Vanilla JS